 - Add 3 qts

 - Repeat Steps 2 through 4 for a total of 3 times.

 This procedure will never completely remove all of the old ATF, it more dilutes it with clean ATF (if that makes sense).

 This procedure took several weeks to complete, mostly I wanted to be sure that the fluid was well mixed, hence the driving between drains-fills.

 After performing this operation, the hesitation while maintaining speed was gone.
 I’ve now driven the vehicle another 30k miles or so, and the problem has not returned.

 I want to stress that this particular problem was not so much an acceleration problem.
 There are other problems where the vehicle hesitates upon acceleration that may have nothing to do with the ATF, but if you are having problems similar to those described here, this may be your solution.
-I detail the procedure in this post on how to flush atf fluid in a Honda Accord.
+I detail the procedure below.

 I read a lot about which fluid to use, typically the genuine Honda fluid is about $8/quart, so I looked into the possibility of using something else a little cheaper.
 After much research, the consensus is to bite the bullet and use the Honda fluid.
 I decided not to risk it, so that is what I went with, and also what I would recommend to you.